CodinGame/codingame-game-engine/playground/extensions/community-modules/community-interactivedisplay.md

 ```

 - Add this line if you want to limit the number of clicked entities.
 If the limit is exceeded,
-  the first clicked entities will be hide
+  the oldest clicked entities will be hidden

 ```js
 InteractiveDisplayModule.max_clicked_entities = 3